 There are, however, different regulations and guidelines for labeling products.
 The requirements for the labeling of textiles and shoes are complex and not always easy to put into practice.

 According to textile labeling laws, fiber percentages and percentages of materials of animal origin must be listed on the label.
-Additional information such as organic or recycled are no longer permitted and must be in a different form such as on a product hangtag.
+Additional information such as “organic” or “recycled” is no longer permitted and must be in a different form such as on a product hangtag.
 All of our textile products are subject to this labeling law.

 However, to avoid creating a "label jungle" on the product, we have established a hierarchy of labels.
-VAUDE products only carry one of the following eco-labels:
+VAUDE products carry only one of the following eco-labels:

 Product labels are checked each season.
 When there are small changes in the materials used, we pass along this information.